 We have a core team of consultants and research managers, supported by associate consultants and researchers...

 McPherson Chatama, (Dip Community Development) Research Manager, is an highly experienced quantitative and qualitative researcher with experience in development of research methodologies, design of instruments, field research and managing field teams, data management, analysis and reporting.
-His work has included studies relating to economics, agriculture, climate change, governance, nutrition and health, in which he played a range of roles from co-ordinating fieldwork, supervising data collection, data entry, data analysis and report writing.
-McPherson has been trained in qualitative techniques and undertaken PRA assignments.
+His work has included studies relating to economics, agriculture, climate change, governance, nutrition and health, in which he played a range of roles.
+The roles included field team recruitment; field team training; field data collection supervision and coordination; research tool design and testing; translating tools from English to Chichewa; translating qualitative data from Chichewa to English; conducting key informant interviews (KIIs); facilitating focus group discussions (FGDs); conducting qualitative and quantitative household interviews; conducting community observations; transcription of Chichewa interviews to English; Open Data Kit (ODK) and Kobo Toolbox questionnaire programming; data entry, data cleaning; data analysis and report writing.
+McPherson has been trained and proficient in qualitative techniques and undertaken PRA assignments.

 Abigail Mkwapatira (BA Social Sciences) Research Manager (Associate), earned her degree in Social Sciences in 2013, with a major in Sociology and minor in Strategic Management.
 She has extensive experience in social research, having been involved in various health, academic and social research projects.
 She also has experience in programme/ project management, monitoring and evaluation and technical support for local organisations.
 She worked for Kadale as Research Manager from 2014 to 2016 before taking a role as a Program Officer with DanChurchAid in Malawi, before rejoining Kadale in 2018 on an associate basis.